Disneyland raises prices ahead of Star Wars opening

 Disneyland last raised its prices in February 2018.

 Disney is softening the blow a bit by offering some discounts.
 A current offer discounts the daily rate to as little as $70 per day with the purchase of a "3-day, One Park" per day ticket (must be used by May 23, 2019).
 Southern California residents also qualify for discounts on multi-day tickets, which also expire on May 23.

-Disney World's price increase did little to dampen enthusiasm for the Florida park, which was forced to close its doors to new visitors at one point on New Year's Eve last year, according to CNN affiliate WKMG.
+"Fans absolutely will pay Disneyland's higher prices to experience the new Star Wars lands," says Niles.
+"Disney has invested heavily in promoting itself as a lifestyle brand, and its dedicated fans won't abandon it over these price increases.

+"If anything, people might switch to visiting at less crowded times of the year to escape the highest prices--but that's exactly what Disney wants its fans to do, as it looks to balance attendance levels throughout the year."

 Massive crowds are expected at both Disneyland and Disney's Hollywood Studios at Walt Disney World when the Star Wars expansion opens (summer for Disneyland and fall for Disney World).